 Aerobic endurance is developed through the use of continuous and interval running

 During anaerobic work (anaerobic means 'without oxygen'), involving maximum effort, the body is working so hard that the demands for oxygen and fuel exceed the rate of supply and the muscles have to rely on the stored reserves of fuel.
 In this situation waste products accumulate, the chief one being lactic acid.
 The muscles, being starved of oxygen, take the body into a state known as oxygen debt.
 The body's stored fuel soon runs out and activity ceases - often painfully.
 Activity will not be resumed until the lactic acid is removed and the oxygen debt repaid.
 Fortunately, the body can resume limited activity after even only a small proportion of the oxygen debt has been repaid.
 As lactic acid is produced the correct term for this pathway is lactic anaerobic energy pathway.
 The alactic anaerobic pathway is the one in which the body is working anaerobically but without the production of lactic acid.
 This energy pathway can exist only so long as the fuel actually stored in the muscle lasts, approximately 4 seconds at maximum effort.

 Anaerobic endurance can be sub-divided as follows:

 Using repetition work of relatively high-intensity with limited recovery can develop anaerobic endurance.

-The anaerobic threshold, the point at which lactic acid starts to accumulates in the muscles, is considered to be somewhere between 85% and 90% of your maximum heart rate.
+The anaerobic threshold, the point at which lactic acid starts to accumulate in the muscles, is considered to be somewhere between 85% and 90% of your maximum heart rate.

 All athletes need to develop a basic level of strength endurance.
 Examples of activities to develop strength endurance are - circuit training, weight training, hill running, harness running, fartlek etc.

 Energy production is both time and intensity related.
 Running at a very high-intensity, as in sprinting, means that an athlete can operate effectively for only a very short period of time.